tnguy194/finance_db_manager/README.md

-# Finance Data Scraper
+# Finance DB Manager
-A simple scraper/storage tool for Yahoo Finance end of day stock data and Zacks earnings calendar.
+Retrieves daily financial data from Yahoo Finance and store on a PostgreSQL sever.

 # Current Status
-The project is a work in progress with maybe 20% of core functionalities implemented.
+The project is a work in progress with maybe 60% of core functionalities implemented.